chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 ```

 That's it!!!
 This is the general structure of the ID3TagEditor framework.
 If you want to discover more about this
-framework you can have a look at [its github repo](https://github.com/chicio/ID3TagEditor "ID3TagEditor repo") and start
+framework you can have a look at [my github repo](https://github.com/chicio/ID3TagEditor "ID3TagEditor repo") and start
  to make some contribution :heart::purple_heart:.
-Obviously, you must continue also to read my blog and wait for the
+Obviously, you must also continue to read my blog and wait for the
  other posts about other implementation details I promised above (if you're too lazy to go see by yourself :kissing_heart::satisfied:).